bashrc2/LKMPG/4.12.12/LKMPG-4.12.12.md

     thing that cares about the minor number.
 It uses the minor number to distinguish between different pieces of hardware.

-    By the way, when I say \`hardware\', I mean something a bit more abstract than a PCI card that you can hold in your hand.
+    By the way, when I say *\"hardware\"*, I mean something a bit more abstract than a PCI card that you can hold in your hand.
 Look at these two device files:

     ::: {.org-src-container}
     ``` {.src .src-sh}
-    % ls -l /dev/fd0 /dev/fd0u1680
+    % ls -l /dev/sda /dev/sdb
-    brwxrwxrwx   1 root  floppy   2,  0 Jul  5  2000 /dev/fd0
+    brw-rw---- 1 root disk 8,  0 Jan  3 09:02 /dev/sda
-    brw-rw----   1 root  floppy   2, 44 Jul  5  2000 /dev/fd0u1680
+    brw-rw---- 1 root disk 8, 16 Jan  3 09:02 /dev/sdb
     ```
     :::

-    By now you can look at these two device files and know instantly that they are block devices and are handled by same driver (block major 2).
-You might even be aware that these both represent your floppy drive, even if you only have one floppy drive.
-Why two files?
+    By now you can look at these two device files and know instantly that they are block devices and are handled by same driver (block major 8).
+Sometimes two device files with the same major but different minor number can actually represent the same piece of physical hardware.
+So just be aware that the word \"hardware\" in our discussion can mean something very abstract.
-    One represents the floppy drive with 1.44 MB of storage.
-The other is the same floppy drive with 1.68 MB of storage, and corresponds to what some people call a \`superformatted\' disk.
-One that holds more data than a standard formatted floppy.
-So here\'s a case where two device files with different minor number actually represent the same piece of physical hardware.
-So just be aware that the word
-    \`hardware\' in our discussion can mean something very abstract.
     :::
 :::
 :::

-::: {#outline-container-org95b7e50 .outline-2}
+::: {#outline-container-org798cef5 .outline-2}
-Character Device drivers {#org95b7e50}
+Character Device drivers {#org798cef5}
 ------------------------

-::: {#text-org95b7e50 .outline-text-2}
+::: {#text-org798cef5 .outline-text-2}
 :::

-::: {#outline-container-org912203e .outline-3}
+::: {#outline-container-orga769fda .outline-3}
-### The file\_operations Structure {#org912203e}
+### The file\_operations Structure {#orga769fda}

-::: {#text-org912203e .outline-text-3}
+::: {#text-orga769fda .outline-text-3}
 The file\_operations structure is defined in **/usr/include/linux/fs.h**, and holds pointers to functions defined by the driver that perform various operations on the device.
 Each field of